Low Impact Development (LID)

-The purpose of these “cut sheets” is to provide Caltrans Landscape Architects the information needed to design the landscape components of sustainable streets and parking lots.
-Sustainable and Low Impact Development (LID) design strategies can be successfully applied to main streets and parking lots to improve water quality and enhance livable communities.
-A sustainable strategy to address water quality considers designing stormwater runoff systems that are cost effective and integrated with the transportation feature.
-Landscape Architects must work closely with their project development teams (PDT) to identify opportunities to include LID techniques in main street and parking lot designs.
+Low Impact Development (LID) design strategies can be successfully applied to main streets and parking lots to improve water quality for sustainable communities.
+A sustainable strategy to address water quality considers designing stormwater runoff systems that are integrated within the transportation system.
+Landscape Architects must work closely with their Project Development Teams (PDT) to identify opportunities to include LID into projects.

-Biofiltration is Caltrans’ most cost-effective and most commonly used roadside stormwater treatment best management practice (BMP).
+Biofiltration is one of Caltrans’ most cost-effective and most commonly used roadside stormwater treatment best management practice (BMP).
 In urbanized settings there often isn’t enough space for conventional biofiltration strips and swales.
 Instead, the best urban solutions are often biofiltration BMPs that have been adapted for main street and parking lot applications.
-These non-proprietary LID techniques include sidewalk stormwater planters, sidewalk stormwater tree trenches, parking lot stormwater planters, and permeable paving*.
-Though these BMPs are non-standard for Caltrans, they are appropriate for urbanized conditions because they provide stormwater treatment benefits in limited space and provide communities with desirable landscape amenities.
+LID techniques include sidewalk stormwater planters, sidewalk stormwater tree trenches, parking lot stormwater planters, and permeable paving.
+Though these BMPs are considered non-standard for Caltrans, they are appropriate for urbanized conditions because they provide stormwater treatment benefits in limited space and provide a desirable landscape.

 - Plants, soil, gravel, and geotextiles are used in LID design techniques that infiltrate, filter, store, evapotranspire, and detain stormwater in planters and trenches